Beyond Dubai: Discovering the United Arab Emirates’ 7 Distinctive Emirates

 When most people envision the United Arab Emirates, the towering skyscrapers and larger-than-life attractions of Dubai immediately come to mind.
 But this small nation on the Arabian Peninsula is far more diverse and multi-faceted than its most famous Emirate lets on.
 In fact, the UAE is a federation united by 7 very distinct Emirates, each with its own unique history, culture, and economic drivers.

-As a professional considering business endeavors in the UAE, having a well-rounded understanding of the entirety of the country – not just the Dubai bubble – is absolutely critical for success.
+As a professional considering business endeavours in the UAE, having a well-rounded understanding of the entirety of the country – not just the Dubai bubble – is absolutely critical for success.
 A narrow scope fails to capture the incredible complexity and opportunity across the 7 Emirates.
 Let’s take a closer look at just how the UAE came to be, and spotlight two lesser-known but rapidly emerging emirates primed for investment.

 The Unification of the 7 Emirates

-For centuries, the region now known as the UAE was made up of separate Arab sheikhdoms centered around major oasis cities like Dubai and Abu Dhabi.
+For centuries, the region now known as the UAE was made up of separate Arab sheikhdoms centred around major oasis cities like Dubai and Abu Dhabi.
 The harsh desert environment and isolated settlements bred a fierce culture of independence and self-reliance in each of the emirates.

 It wasn’t until the early 1900s – when the pearl trade declined and oil exports began – that the idea of unified cooperation started to emerge.
 In 1971, a formal union was established between the 7 emirates of Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah and Fujairah.
 Together, they became the United Arab Emirates.